kurelen/pcp/README.md

 - `[incrementer]` non-negative number
 - `[explore]` indices of dominos

+For example `node pcp.js 1 100 300 50 2 2` searches in instance `1` starting with
+budget `100`, going up to budget `300` increasing by `50`, and exploring the search space by requiring a solution to start with `2,2`.

 ## Project structure

 Linting and formatting via npm modules Prettier and Eslint